uviclibraries/figma-intro/share-design.md

 # Sharing Your Figma Design

-Now that you’ve completed your **About Me Page**, it’s time to share your work with others!
+Now that you’ve completed your design, it’s time to share it with others!
 Whether you want feedback, collaboration, or just to showcase your design, Figma makes sharing easy.

 ## 1. Opening the Share Menu